 Creating and using a good packing list will definitely help save money on your next roadtrip.
 Everyone’s packing list will vary based on their needs and travel style.
 I’ve highlighted a few essentials we rely on when packing to save money on a roadtrip.

-We usually travel with our home and all of our possessions so I struggle packing for trips.
+We usually travel with our home and all of our possessions so I struggle to pack for trips.
 I’ve simplified the key items by category.

 Remember to keep it simple and only bring necessities.
 Many items can do double duty.